Cassida viridis

 Cassida viridis, common name green tortoise beetle, is a species of beetle in the leaf beetle family (Chrysomelidae).

 Description

 Cassida viridis can reach a length of 8.5–10 mm.
 The body is unusually flat and oval-shaped.
-Thorax and elytra are green, without the markings characterizing other Cassida species.
-Punctuation on the elytra is entirely uniform.
+The thorax and elytra are green, without the markings characterizing other Cassida species.
+Punctation on the elytra is entirely uniform.
 Both the legs and the rather short, threadlike antennae are brown.
 The underside is black.
 These extremely mimetic beetles can be encountered from April to October.

 Usually they stay on their food plants, which mainly include various mints (Mentha aquatica, Mentha arvensis, Mentha longifolia, Mentha rotundifolia, Mentha suaveolens, Mentha verticillata), but also other plants of family Lamiaceae (Galeopsis grandiflora, Galeopsis speciosa, Galeopsis tetrahit, Galeopsis pubescens, Melissa officinalis, Salvia glutinosa, Salvia officinalis, Salvia pratensis, Stachys palustris, Stachys recta and Stachys sylvatica).

 The larvae are very spiny.
-For protection against enemies and parasites, they usually bear their excrements on two spines on the upper side.
+For protection against enemies and parasites, they usually bear their excrement on two spines on the upper side (fecal shield).